kolzchut/KolZchutCatRetriever/README.md

 ## How it works
-The utility currently works by receiving a CSV of links and HTML-scraping each one; coupled with a regular expression to retrieve the categories themselves, it is a very fragile creature indeed.
+The utility currently works by receiving a CSV of links and HTML-scraping each one, coupled with a regular expression to retrieve the categories themselves.

+, it is a very fragile
+creature indeed.

 ## Caveats

+- Because of the HTML-scraping and RegExp, this utility is a very fragile creature indeed.
+It might fail under skins other than Vector or several MediaWiki versions.

-Apart from being fragile and prone to break, this utility is also server-resources unfriendly and slow; do not run it on a wiki you do not own or have been given permission to do so.
+- Apart from being fragile and prone to break, this utility is also server-resources unfriendly and slow; do not run it on a wiki you do not own or have been given permission to do so.
   Some may even block you as an attacker, as you will be hitting the server thousands of time in succession.

 ## How to use